The Romantic Retreat of the Mountain

 Strolling through the center of Sintra is like traveling back in time.
 Narrow streets, lined with colorful houses and tiled façades, reveal a village full of charm and mystery, where historic cafés coexist with bookstores and artists’ studios.
 Few visitors know that Sintra is also the gateway to palaces and estates that seem straight out of a fairytale: the National Palace of Sintra, with its iconic conical chimneys, and the Pena Palace, one of the finest expressions of European Romanticism, enchant both inside and out, with exquisite decorations and breathtaking views over the mountains and the sea.

-Landscapes and Protected Nature
+Landscapes and protected

 Artisanal Heritage and Local Identity